-Share Our Strength has instructed its independent auditors to audit its applicable federal programs for the year ended June 30, 2016, in compliance with Title 2 U.S. Code of Federal Regulations Part 200, Uniform Administrative Reguirements, Cost Principles, and Audit Requirements for Federal Awards (the Uniform Guidance), issued by the U.S. Office of Management and Budget (OMB).
+Share Our Strength has instructed its independent auditors to audit its applicable federal programs for the year ended June 30, 2017, in compliance with Title 2 U.S. Code of Federal Regulations Part 200, Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards (the Uniform Guidance), issued by the U.S. Office of Management and Budget (OMB).
 Until such audit is reviewed and accepted by the contracting or granting agencies, there exists a contingent liability to refund any amounts received in excess of allowable costs.
-Management believes that any matters arising from the reviews by the federal agencies of the independent auditor's reports for fiscal year 2016 will not have a material effect on Share Our Strength's financial position as of June 30, 2016, or its results of operations for the year then ended.
+Management believes that any matters arising from the reviews by the federal agencies of the independent auditor's reports for the year ended June 30, 2017, will not have a material effect on Share Our Strength's financial position as of June 30, 2017, or its results of operations for the year then ended.